mmisw/mmiorr-docs/docs/gettingstarted.md

 **2-A. Browse list of registered ontologies**

 Even if not signed in, you will see all public registered ontologies in the main ORR browse page.
-You will not see those ontologies that  are marked as Status="testing" or Visibility="owner".
-In the browse page, such ontologies are only visible to the submitter.
+You will not see those ontologies that are marked as Visibility="owner" (which are only visible to the submitter in the browse page.
-(If you are the submitter, log in to see the non-public ontologies you submitted.)
+If you are the submitter, log in to see the non-public ontologies you submitted.)

 The left-hand side tree widget allows you to select the entries in the ontology table according to these criteria:

-* owner (the authority owning the ontology),
+* owner (the organization or user owning the ontology),
-* submitter (if you are signed in),
 * status (testing, unstable, draft, stable, deprecated, or archaic),
-* resource type (selected by the ontology submitter), and
+* resource type (selected by the ontology submitter),
-* type of hosting (fully-hosted, or re-hosted).
+* type of hosting (fully-hosted, or re-hosted), and
+* submitter (if you are signed in as an admin).

+In the owner section you can select the "Most recent ontology" checkbox to only include the most recent submission by owner.

 You can control which columns are visible using the 'hamburger' selector on the right.
 You can also click any column header in the table to sort the list by that column, or invert that column's sort order.